shibam17/todolist/README.md

 />
 ```
-In case if you get stuck take reference from the below text
+In case if you get stuck take reference from the below text:
 ```html
 <body>
     <div class="message">